Ultimate Primate Safari

 Your journey continues south to the rainforest of Bwindi Impenetrable Forest National Park, home to the endangered mountain gorilla.
 Depending on the time of arrival you have the chance to do an afternoon village tour of Buhoma village or you can do one of the self-guided forest walks.

-Bwindi is a mountainous park, clad in thick rain forest, so tracking can be tough going with steep muddy paths and thick undergrowth to work through.
+Bwindi is a mountainous park, clad in thick rainforest, so gorilla tracking can be tough going with steep muddy paths and thick undergrowth to work through.
 The rangers are in constant contact with the trackers who head out early morning to find the gorillas, so you and your group can head in the general direction of the family.
 Once you have located the family, you get to spend 1 hour with them as they go about their daily lives.
-This time limit is strictly enforced to ensure minimal disturbance on the family.
+This time limit is strictly enforced to ensure minimal disturbance for the family.

 Spending this hour with them is an incredible privilege and is something you will treasure for a very long time.

 Tracking can take anything from 30 minutes right to a full day, depending on where your gorilla family is situated.

 For the more active, we would suggest an enjoyable 4-hour hike through the Bwindi Forest to a pick-up point where the vehicle will collect you and drive you another 2 hours to your next lodge, Mt Gahinga Lodge which is located in the lesser-known gorilla park in Uganda, Mgahinga Gorilla National Park.
 This is on the slopes of extinct volcanoes on the border with Rwanda.

 This afternoon you have the chance to rest or you can visit the Gahinga Batwa Village to learn more about their traditions and culture.